 We consider a dataset consisting of daily closing values of three S$\&$P 500 stocks, AAPL, AMZN, MSFT with the goal of forecasting the AAPL closing value.
 We do so via a two-stage approach in which the first-stage is an N-BEATS forecasting model that forecasts the three stocks at a 6-day horizon, then the second-stage is ridge regression that predicts AAPL given the forecasted values to correct for error from the first stage.
 We rescale the data and compare against ACI, Conformal PID, and OCID methods to showcase the robustness of our method.
 The coverage of these methods is presented in \Cref{stockres}.

-We observe that our adaptive method provides better coverage than the other three methods, particularly when the forecasts perform worse in July and October, seeing a much less dramatic drop in performance while not being overly tight.
-Our method uses almost the same average width (0.1347) as ACI (0.1344), while the other two methods have tighter intervals but significantly worse coverage.
-We list these results in the table below \Cref{tab:sliding_window_summary} and also the sliding window coverage plots \Cref{stockcov}.
-We see that there are two main shocks, and that in comparison to ACI, our method is able to capture the second shock, while OCID is also able to but has volatile intervals during the stable period prior to the shocks.
+We observe that our adaptive method provides better coverage than the other baseline methods, particularly when the forecasts perform worse in July and October, seeing a much less dramatic drop in performance while not being overly tight.
+Our method uses almost the same average width (0.1347) as ACI (0.1344), while the other methods have tighter intervals but significantly worse coverage.
+We list the results in the table below \Cref{tab:sliding_window_summary}, and visualizations in Appendix Figure~\ref{stockcov}.
+We see that there are two main sudden distribution shifts, and that in comparison to ACI, our method is able to capture the second distribution shift, while OCID is also able to but has volatile intervals during the stable period prior to the distribution shifts.